Kiriki-liszt/JS_Inflator/README.md

 v2.0.3: Error in Apple Silicon Native build fixed.

-v2.0.3.1: Using 'DataExchange' method in Cubase 13 was not working.
-Fixed by reverting to lagacy method(sendMesseage).
+v2.0.3.1: Fixed issue with Cubase 13.
+It was caused by 'DataExchange' method so fixed by reverting to lagacy method(sendMesseage).

+v2.0.3.2: Fixed issue with Cakewalk by Bandlab.
+It was caused by 'setDirty' in VuMeters so deleted it.

 ## What I've learned